Call 811 before you dig in Washington, Idaho, or Oregon

 If you expose or damage gas or electric lines, stop work and call us immediately at (800) 227-9187.

-- Mark the dig area with white paint or stakes for the locator.
+- Mark the area: Use white paint or stakes to outline the dig area for the locator.

-- Once located, don't move or alter the marks until the lines are exposed.
+- Respect the marks: Once utility lines are marked, do not move, or alter the marks until the lines are exposed.

-- Support exposed gas pipelines with secure nylon straps, wood shoring, and ropes so they don't break or rupture.
+- Support gas pipelines: Secure exposed gas pipelines with nylon straps, wood shoring, and ropes to prevent breaks or ruptures.

-- Use sand or rock-free dirt as backfill.
+- Proper backfill: Use sand or rock-free dirt as backfill.

-- Property owners can call 811 before digging requesting private locates for any non-utility owned facilities (such as underground power or gas lines to an outbuilding).
+- Private locates: Property owners can click or call 811 to request private locates for non-utility owned facilities, such as underground power or gas lines to an outbuilding.

-- If you expose gas or electric lines that haven't been marked, or damage a line, stop excavating and call us immediately at (800) 227-9187.
-We need to inspect the lines even if gas isn't leaking.
+- Report damage: If you expose or damage unmarked gas or electric lines, stop excavating and call us immediately at (800) 227-9187.
+We need to inspect the lines, even if gas isn’t leaking.

-- If you're building, never build decks or structures over our pipelines or meters.
-Doing so runs a safety risk, and prevents us from servicing the infrastructure.
-We may be able to relocate our equipment to accommodate your project, but you could be responsible for the associated costs.
+- Building restrictions: Never build decks or structures over our pipelines or meters.
+This poses a safety risk and prevents us from servicing the infrastructure.
+We may relocate our equipment to accommodate your project, but you could be responsible for the costs.
 Call us at (800) 227-9187 to learn more.

 Avista typically owns and maintains lines up to the homes’ meter.
-Lines that extend beyond the main residence, like a garage, shop, out building etc., are owned by and the responsibility of the homeowner/landowner.
-For locations of underground privately-owned lines, residents must pay a private line locating service to do this work, beyond the free service mentioned before.
+Lines that extend beyond the main residence, such as to a garage or outbuilding, are the homeowner's responsibility.
+For locating underground privately-owned lines, residents must hire a private line locating service.
 See the diagram below.

 How to find a locating service for privately-owned lines: